Understanding urine tests

 A urine culture tests whether the urine contains germs.
 A sample of midstream urine is put into a container in a laboratory.
 Then small plates that have a growth medium that the germs can grow on are immersed in the sample and the container is closed tightly.
-It is important that the plates and the inside of the container do not come into contact with bare fingers, because this could affect the result.
 The urine culture is then placed in an incubator for 1 to 2 days.
 If there are bacteria or fungi in the urine, they can form colonies.

 Round culture dish with bacteria or fungi taken from the urine.
 These become visible after 2 to 4 days in the incubator.

 What can be tested with a urine culture?